hwchiu/blog-source/source/_posts/introduce-cni-ii.md

   - Kubernetes
 abbrlink: 26571
 date: 2018-04-08 05:16:01
-description:
+description: Container Network Interface (CNI) as a Network Interface between the network soluition and the container mechanism.
+Without the CNI, the network solution developer should implement his/her plugin for every container environment and it must be a disaster.
+Fortunately, with the help of the CNI, the developer can only focus on one interface and it should work for every container mechanism.
+In this post, we will see why we need the CNI, what is CNI and how kubernetes use the CNI to provide the network connectiviy for the computing unit,  so called Pod.

 ---

+# Preface
-I have write three posts about the CNI and you can found the other posts below [[CNI] Bridge Network In Docker](https://www.hwchiu.com/introduce-cni-i.html) [[CNI] Write A CNI Plugin By Golang](https://www.hwchiu.com/introduce-cni-iii.html)
+It's a series post about the Container Network Interface and you can find other posts below.
+[[Container Network Interface] Bridge Network In Docker](https://www.hwchiu.com/introduce-cni-i.html) [[Container Network Interface] Write a CNI Plugin By Golang](https://www.hwchiu.com/introduce-cni-iii.html)

 In this post, I will try to introduce the concept of Container Network Interface (CNI), including why we need this, how it works and what does it do.